LEIC-ES-2021-22/2LEIC15T2/docs/ProductVision.md

 ### Assumptions and dependencies
 Indicate an  initial/tentative list of assumptions and dependencies

-- As pessoas dizem sempre a verdade;
+- Informação do site:https://sites.google.com/g.uporto.pt/ocupa-pisos-bibfeup/ que dita a lotação dos lugares na biblioteca;
-- Todas as pessoas estão a usar a sua conta do sigarra
+- Todas as pessoas estão a usar a sua conta do sigarra;
-- NS
+- (Adicionar mais se houver)